This article is synchronized and updated to xLog by Mix Space

 Install MobaXterm on your local computer and open the X server.

-, select an IP and port that are not under router NAT (in Nanjing University, non-NAT IPs generally start with 114 or 172, while router NAT IPs generally start with 192.168 or 10) and enter in the server terminal:
+Hover the mouse over it to display [IP]:[x11port], select an IP and port that is not under router NAT (in Nanjing University, generally, non-NAT IP starts with 114 or 172, while IP under router NAT generally starts with 192.168 or 10) and enter the following in the server terminal:

 export DISPLAY=[IP]:[x11port]